udem-dlteam/pnut/artifact.md

 Some examples we find interesting:

 - `examples/base64.c`: Encode and decode base64 data (except null bytes).
+- `examples/c4.c`: "C in four functions", a simple C interpreter that can run itself and a bit more.
 - `examples/cat.c`: Output the contents of files passed as arguments or stdin.
 - `examples/empty.c`: Does nothing, demonstrate that the runtime is only included if needed.